Leaders vow to protect forests, plug methane leaks at COP26

 Increased warming over coming decades would melt much of the planet’s ice, raise global sea levels and greatly increase the likelihood and intensity of extreme weather, scientists say.

-On Monday, the leaders heard stark warnings from officials and activists alike about those dangers, and the British government said it saw positive signs that world leaders understood the gravity of the situation.
+On Monday, the leaders heard stark warnings from officials and activists alike about those dangers.
+A day later, the British government said commitments made by governments so far were “very encouraging.”

+But Johnson’s spokesman, Max Blain, cautioned: "We are not complacent.
+This is not a done deal by any means.”

 On Tuesday, the administration of U.S. President Joe Biden launched a plan to reduce methane emissions, a potent greenhouse gas that contributes significantly to global warming.
 The announcement was part of a broader effort with the European Union and other nations to reduce overall methane emissions worldwide by 30% by 2030.